cv00132/sixth-project-hrd/Readme.md

 1. Utilized Google Fonts to recreate the numbers as shown in the mockup

 Javascript
-1. Used `Set Intervarl` to begin clock count
+1. Used `Set Interval` to begin clock count
 2. With `if` statements I was able to create the clock count
 3. Modified counter to display hex code instead of time